The 5 Best Time Management Books to Transform Your Productivity

 • Prioritizing my time based on what others think instead of what I want

-These things are all now on my to-don’t list.
+These things are all now on my to-don't list.
 Imagine how differently you would spend your time if you stopped doing just one of these.
-Talk about a transformation… This is a hands-down must-read.
+Talk about a transformation… This is hands-down a must-read.

 Sneak Peak